Saint Library

 The First Apology

-Settled in Rome and composed his First Apology, addressed directly to Emperor Antoninus Pius — the first systematic defense of Christian morality and theology written for a pagan imperial audience, including the earliest detailed description of Christian worship and the Eucharist.
+Settled in Rome and composed his First Apology, addressed directly to Emperor Antoninus Pius — the first surviving systematic defense of Christian morality and theology for a pagan imperial audience, including the earliest detailed description of Christian worship and the Eucharist.

 160